 We’d like a workshop at our facility?
 What are our options?

-The first option is a four hour “Adding to Your Labor Support Toolbox” workshop, which includes positioning, comfort measures, basic use of the peanut ball, and optimizing the nurse’s relationships with fathers and other labor partners.
+The first option is a four hour CE training, “Adding to Your Labor Support Toolbox” workshop, which includes positioning, comfort measures, basic use of the peanut ball, and optimizing the nurse’s relationships with fathers and other labor partners.
 Information about this and other CE workshops are available on Amy Gilliland’s main site on the Doulaing The Nurse page.

 The Doula Training Workshop involves the same information as one for people seeking to become doulas, however the material is adapted for the nurse’s role.
 Because of the nurse’s familiarity with laboring women, materials are used that deepen their understanding and increase confidence in applying new techniques.
 In addition, their role as teachers of support techniques to patients and family members is also emphasized.

 Some of the nurses are uncertain about whether they will learn anything.
 How can I address that?

-In my eighteen years of training nurses in labor support skills, all of the nurses have said they learned new meaningful concepts.
+In my twenty years of training nurses in labor support skills, all of the nurses have said they learned new meaningful concepts.
 The trainings changed how they approached laboring patients, how they viewed childbirth, and gave them strategies to use that they did not know about before.
 The positioning and comfort measures used by doulas evolved from physical therapy and midwifery practice, which historically are separate from nursing education.

 No nurse comes into the workshop knowing nothing!
 However, all have said they didn’t realize how much more there was to learn.
 Another gift of the workshop is that your staff increases their communication with one another, shares their successes and failures in certain situations, and creates stronger bonds.
 There is plenty of time for sharing and interaction built into the workshop.
 Many nurses say that being around people who believe in women’s bodies and their ability to birth their babies was inspiring and renewing.

 Can we get continuing education credit for taking this workshop?